 Let’s take a closer look at one of our frozen green smoothies.
 A big 20-ounce serving of our Berry Choco-latte contains 43 grams of carbs, including 9 grams of fiber and 28 grams of sugar.
 The naturally occurring sugar comes directly from whole food ingredients like bananas, dates, and berries, which also provide lots of beneficial nutrients, including potassium, antioxidants, vitamin B6, vitamin C, manganese, and magnesium.
 That’s the whole food package!

 Nutrition experts interviewed by the New York Times agree that whole fruit is an important source of nutrients.
 When we view fruit as simply a source of sugar or carbs to be avoided, we miss the big picture.
 One explained, “sugar consumed in fruit is not linked to any adverse health effects, no matter how much you eat…increased fruit consumption is tied to lower body weight and a lower risk of obesity-associated diseases.”

 A whole food approach recognizes that most fresh fruits and vegetables provide energy in the form of carbohydrates.
 It also recognizes that fruits and veggies are a great source of fiber, which makes up a portion of those carbs.
 In fact, all carbs come from one of three sources: sugar and fiber (which are listed on nutrition labels), and complex carbs (which are not listed on nutrition labels).
 Our 20-ounce smoothies each contain 5-10 grams of fiber — a central component of healthy eating.

-Fill a box and get free shipping when you spend $75.
+Fill a box and get free shipping when you spend $125 and half off shipping when you spend $75.
 Take charge of your health and order green smoothies today.